rinogrego/rinogrego/README.md

 # Hi there 👋

-My name is Rino, and I am a mathematics student who love to learn about technology.
+My name is Rino, a mathematics student who love to learn about technology.
 I currently live in Bogor, Indonesia.

 Not only I am passionate in the data-related field but I also have a huge interest in web development.